This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 I think the key to enjoying this trip is having reasonable expectations of what the trip is like.
 It is an adventurous way of getting between two islands in Indonesia while experiencing the sights and waters of Komodo National Park.
 Conditions are basic – bucket flush Western toilet, no shower, sleeping on mats on the deck.
 The trip we chose was 4 days/3 nights, although some companies do offer a 3 day/2 night option as well.

 If you are looking for a little more comfort, there are lots of boats that do multi-day trips departing from Labuan Bajo, the gateway to Komodo National Park.
 Since the area is a renowned diving area, there are also lots of liveaboard options too.
 We have read really good things about Flores XP and Wicked Adventures.
+Check out this post for other options on how to see komodo dragons and visit Komodo National Park.

 The boat trip left from Labuan Bajo, which is quickly becoming a little tourist town thanks to the many dive shops that are based there.
 After spending a few days driving the length of the island of Flores, it was surprising to see so many hotels and tourists on the dusty main street.
 Traversing the island of Flores was a huge highlight, so please read our guide to travelling Flores overland.